 Symptoms may develop quickly.
 You can become quite ill over a few days.
 Sometimes symptoms are mild and develop slowly.
-For example, you may just have a mild abdominal pain that may "grumble on" for weeks.
+For example, you may just have a mild abdominal pain that may 'grumble on' for weeks.
 In some cases no symptoms develop and you do not know that you are infected.
 However, you are still at risk of complications even if you have no symptoms at first.Pelvic inflammatory disease

 "The level of pain would just get worse to the point where it crippled me and I would spend days in bed.
 These symptoms were also accompanied by very painful heavy irregular periods, as well as spotting."— Laura, 30, from London, What it's like to have pelvic inflammatory disease

-Who gets pelvic inflammatory disease?
+Who develops pelvic inflammatory disease?

 - A recent change of sexual partner.
 The risk goes up with the number of partners.